Thousands of people take the plunge every year and transform their dusty, barely-used garages into beautiful living spaces.

 Choosing a Contractor to Convert a Garage Into an Apartment

 If you don’t hire the right building contractor, your return on investment can be drastically reduced.
-Locate a contracting company that has a proven track record of success with your type of project.
+Locate a contracting company with a proven track record of success with your type of project.
 When you believe that you’ve found the right company, ask for referrals and check reviews.
 The construction industry can be intimidating to navigate.
 A building company that has great-looking marketing can abandon your project for weeks at a time due to labor shortages.
 Pick a building company that has a dedicated team of tradespeople at its disposal.

 Summing it up